All Insights

 The solution in cloud environments is clear: least privilege, regular review, automated enforcement.
 Every service should have exactly the permissions it needs, no more.
 Every permission should be reviewable and tied to a business justification.
 Every 90 days, you should be able to name every active permission and explain why it exists.

-AI development hadn't progressed to that maturity.
+AI development had not progressed to that maturity.
 The mindset was still "request what I might need, worry about cleanup later."
 Except "later" never came.
-Later became 161 permissions and growing.
+Later became a sprawling permission inventory and growing.

 The Cleanup